arpitaa-29/storyforge/README.md

-# 📖 StoryForge — Collaborative Story Publishing Platform
+# 📖 StoryForge — Collaborative Story Building Platform

 StoryForge is a full-stack platform that empowers users to co-create fiction with real-time collaboration.
 Writers can build branching narratives together, explore community stories, and manage their profile — all in one smooth experience.